 - We have produced a body of work examining the influence of health care provider medical advice on the function of their patients, along with the importance of patient’s attitudes in terms of recovery.

-- We have also completed several studies evaluating the effectiveness of exercise for improving low back pain, including 2 studies that demonstrated the dose of exercise required to improve symptoms as less than previously thought.
+- We have also completed several studies evaluating the effectiveness of exercise for improving low back pain, including 2 studies that demonstrate the dose of exercise required to improve symptoms as less than previously thought.

 - We have studied and published manuscripts on long term exercise adherence for those who received exercise oriented treatment for back pain.

-Current projects will look at data from the patients of Baptist orthopedic spine surgeons and neurosurgeons and will continue to pose the key, current questions related to spine treatments, including:
+Projects will look at data from the patients of Baptist orthopedic spine surgeons and neurosurgeons and will continue to pose the key, current questions related to spine treatments, including:

 - How cost effective is spine surgery compared to physical therapy, pain injections and medications?